 By activating the Orca card, the student agrees that he/she understands the intended uses of the card.
 He/she also understands the intended purpose of this card, its limitations and the restrictions upon which this card has been issued and agrees to ALL its terms and conditions.
 He/she also agrees to surrender the card to the College if the card is used in a way that is deceitful, illegal or for a purpose other than what was agreed to when the card was issued.
-The student also agrees to the terms and conditions outlined on this page or in the Office of Student Life.
+The student also agrees to the terms and conditions outlined on this page or in the Office of Student Life and Development.

+DepositsDeposits may be made online via MyWCC with a credit card (Visa and MasterCard) or with cash at the POD (Place of Deposit) stations located in Heiner Center and Syre Student Center.
 Support student success by making a guest deposit and providing funds for books and meals today!
 Parents and friends can make guest deposits to a student's account using the Orca card guest deposit feature which enables them to deposit money into a cardholder's Orca cash, bookstore, or dining dollars account.
 A parent or guest will need to enter the student's nine-digit Whatcom ID number and the student's last name to complete the process.
 Funds immediately available for deposits made by credit card or cash.
 Positive balances that remain on the Orca card debit accounts will roll over to the next term or year.
 Orca card account balances are non-interest bearing and there are no charges for using your Orca card debit account.

 There will be no cash withdrawals or refunds from active Orca card accounts.

 Each time you use your Orca card, you have the ability to display your balance.
-If you believe that your balance is incorrect or your statement shows transactions you did not make, notify the Office of Student Life at once at 360.383.3008
+If you believe that your balance is incorrect or your statement shows transactions you did not make, notify the Office of Student Life and Development at once at 360.383.3008

-If you fail to notify the Office of Student Life within ten (10) days after the statement was mailed or given to you, and it can be proven that properly informing the Orca card office would have prevented further unapproved use of your Orca card account, the money lost after the ten (10) days may not be credited to your Orca card account.
+If you fail to notify the Office of Student Life and Development within ten (10) days after the statement was mailed or given to you, and it can be proven that properly informing the Orca card office would have prevented further unapproved use of your Orca card account, the money lost after the ten (10) days may not be credited to your Orca card account.
 If a valid reason, such as a long trip or hospital stay, kept you from notifying the Orca card Office, the time period may be extended.

 In any correspondence regarding your Orca card account: